bitjar-labs-llc/code-challenge-be-focused/README.md

 **Note:** Completion of the entire challenge is highly encouraged but not required.
 The backend implementation should be the primary focus, and candidates are expected to dedicate more effort to it.

+**Clarification on Tree Structure:**
+The binary trees should be capable of supporting multiple nodes under various parent nodes, maintaining a hierarchical structure.
+Each node represents a user, and nodes should be organized such that each can have up to two children (for the BST and AVL) under different parent nodes.
+This structure is intended to mirror a multi-level hierarchy where nodes are connected in a relational tree format.
+The UI should account for this with adding or updating users to have a parent node input, and be required after a root node is created.
 ---

 ## Requirements